Coder-priyanshu-raj/apnacollage-demo/README.md

 # apnacollage-demo
-This is my first repositry with apna collage.
+This is my first repositry with apna collage Auther-priyanshu kumar